PEOPLE OPERATIONS Chaplain CURRENTLY RECRUITING

 • Be aged 26 – 53 years old (Must attest before 54th birthday)

-• Be a citizen of the United Kingdom or the Republic of Ireland, holder of dual UK/other nationality or have been a Commonwealth citizen since birth.
+• Must be a citizen of the United Kingdom or the Republic of Ireland, holder of dual UK/other nationality or have been a Commonwealth citizen since birth (with ‘right to work’ immigration status..

 • Commit to minimum 6 years service